douglas86/ci-pp5-property/README.md

 - The components directory I define as anything that you can see within the UX/UI design
 - There are other components that fall out of the spec of the Atomic Structure
 - For example, App.jsx, which sits in the construction directory
-- this components' main purpose is to wrap the Layout Template around the hole project
+- this component has two purposes to call the Layout template for the header and footer
-- and to make use of Authentication tokens, and it is for the use of routing between pages
+- it is also used for routing of pages

 Description of Project structure